niladrib/ChargeFinder/README.md

 }
 ```

 Create a builder object that can build the View Model.
-This is needed so that we don't have to expose the underlying reducer and dispatcher, which are implementation details of your View Model,  to the View.
+This is needed so that we don't have to expose the underlying reducer and dispatcher, which are implementation details of our View Model,  to the View.
 ```typescript
 let modelBuilder: ContextBuilder<
   ChargerReducerAction,